-The summary of lot size, setback and other requirements is just that -- a summary.
+The following summary of lot size, setback and other requirements is just that - a summary.
 There are exceptions and complexities to every item.
 Please familiarize yourself with each topic by following the links provided.
-If you have any questions the Land Use Review Division will verify the requirements of your particular lot before you build.
+If you have any questions, the Land Use Review Section can verify the requirements of a particular lot to assist in planning your project.

-In November, 2005 the Assembly created 29 new zoning districts that apply only in Girdwood.
-If you are using the online version of the code, try searching on "21.09.010" for more information.
+In November, 2005 the Assembly created 29 new zoning districts that apply only in Girdwood, found in Chapter 21.09.
+If you are using the online version of the code, search "21.09.010" for more information.

 The Assembly may impose special limitations as part of any rezoning.
 The district will be shown on the zoning maps with an SL suffix and will also have the AO number of the ordinance that established the special limitations.
 Any provision of the underlying district regulations that is not superceded by a special limitation still applies.

 How to get an official ordinance or code section

 staff by calling (907) 343-7943, or if you know the ordinance number, from the Municipal

 If you use the online version of the code, try searching on the AMC section ("21.06.020" for example.)
 Please note that recent amendments may not have been published yet.
 Land Use Review will be happy to verify the current code language for you.